Eliot Lewis

-Eliot Lewis (born March 10, 1962) is an American rock, R&B and soul singer, multi-instrumentalist and producer.
-He is best known for his work with Average White Band (1989-2002) and Hall & Oates (2003-present).
-Lewis is also an integral part of Live From Daryl's House, a monthly Internet-based show hosted by Daryl Hall that is now carried by several television and cable networks across the United States.
-In addition, Lewis maintains his own work and solo career as a multi-instrumentalist and singer.
+Eliot Lewis (born March 10, 1962) is an American rock, and soul singer, multi-instrumentalist and solo artist.
+He is best known for his work with Average White Band (1989–2002) and Hall & Oates (2003–2023).
+Lewis was the original featured musician on Live from Daryl's House, an Internet-based show hosted by Daryl Hall that now can be seen on its popular YouTube channel.
+In addition, Lewis maintains his own successful solo career as well as a prolific output of music.

 Early career

 Lewis grew up in Norwalk, CT, the youngest of three children, in what he describes as a very musical environment.
 Although his mother was a classical pianist, Lewis’ first instrument was the drums, which he discovered at age 10.
 When he was 12 years old, he formed his first band, Take Off, with three childhood friends.
 Richard Totoian, the father of Take Off's bass player Kevin Totoian, worked for several major record labels and was instrumental in exposing young Eliot to many of the artists of the day, including The Who, Elton John, and Alice Cooper.
 He even arranged a jam session for the boys at his house with Peter Frampton.

 At age 16, Lewis picked up the guitar and began writing his own songs.
 A few years later, recognizing technology's potential impact on music, he taught himself keyboards and bass, and learned to program synthesizers.
 Today, Lewis plays five instruments, and is a completely self-contained songwriter and musician.